Get App

 Worshipping at Kamakhya Temple focuses on the powerful yoni-shaped stone that represents the Goddess.

-• Darshan: Devotees can then enter for darshan, offering prayers and seeking blessings.
-Unlike other temples, there’s no idol; worship is directed towards the natural yoni-shaped stone.
+2. Darshan: Devotees can then enter for darshan, offering prayers and seeking blessings.
+Unlike other temples, there’s no idol; people pray towards the natural yoni-shaped stone.

-• Offerings: Simple offerings like flowers (especially red hibiscus), sindoor (vermilion), fruits, and sweets are made.
+3. Offerings: Devotees then make simple offerings like flowers (especially red hibiscus), sindoor (vermilion), fruits, and sweets.
 While animal sacrifices historically occurred, many devotees now opt for non-violent offerings.

-• Aarti: Morning and evening aartis (lamp ceremonies) are performed with hymns and prayers, creating a vibrant spiritual atmosphere.
+4. Aarti: Devotees perform Morning and evening aartis (lamp ceremonies) with hymns and prayers, creating a vibrant spiritual atmosphere.

 Ambubachi mela